 Takeaway: Office 365 apps help you regain control of your mobile IT estate and boost uptake without compromising productivity.

-The most powerful feature of the Office 365 platform is easily missed, mainly because it cannot be seen.
+The most powerful features of the Office 365 platform is easily missed, mainly because it cannot be seen.
 The Azure platform that underpins Office 365 runs an incredibly powerful machine learning system in the background.
 This means you can apply the intelligence and analytics to almost any dataset.

 For the user, this machine learning helps to surface information and resources quickly and autonomously.
 Outlook offers a focused inbox feature for instance, identifying the messages users need, and relegating other, less-important emails for action at a later time.

 Similar functionality is available across the entire Office 365 suite through the Delve tool.
 Again, the tool automatically surfaces data, files and people that are relevant on an individual basis – whilst fully respecting security permissions.

 The Office 365 platform also helps users work more intelligently.
 Context-aware tooltips provide bite-sized training ideas for instance.
 PowerPoint has also become more smart, offering the ability to automate slides and animation to reduce the time and effort required to build a presentation.
 Power users will also benefit from the advanced Business Intelligence (BI) tools that help them to unlock greater value from your data.

 The brilliance of these machine learning functions is that they know what your users need to find, even when they don’t.
 And because Delve surfaces information users may not have been aware of, they are less likely to waste time and effort duplicating existing work.